kogosoftwarellc/open-api/README.md

       type: 'integer'
     }
   ],

+  /*
+    Also available are:
+    del
+    delete
+    patch...
+    see index.js for the full list.
+  */

   get: [
     /* business middleware not expressible by openapi documentation goes here */ function(req, res, next) {